 While advocates like Achtman are doing important work to change hearts and minds, we know at Alliance Defending Freedom that changing unjust laws is another worthy goal.

-Whether in Canada, the U.S., or any other country, people deserve to receive the help they truly need.
-ADF will continue to defend everyone’s right to life, from conception to natural death.
+Whether in Canada, the U.S., or any other country, the value of human life and human dignity must be protected.
+ADF will continue to defend every person’s right to life, from conception to natural death.